 It’s believed that cats domesticated themselves somewhere around 9,200 years ago.
 Those of us that have cats should not be surprised by this information.
 (Dogs were domesticated at least 14,000 years ago but some scientists believe it may have been even longer, up to 40,000 years ago.)

 Community cats need food at least once a day, although I recommend twice.
 Even if your cat is a working cat or barn cat and you want him or her to catch those mice.
-They will hunt even if they’re fed.
-I guarantee it.
-Some cats are lazier than others, of course, but that won’t matter if you have food out or not.

 However, if you don’t plan on taking responsibility for these cats and their lives, then don’t feed them and leave them be.
 They will travel on to find a better source of food.
 I know it sounds cruel, but if you don’t want the responsibility, then don’t start feeding them.
 Once you start feeding them, they start to depend on you and they need more than just food.